discotroop/local-weather-app/README.md

 stylize and walk.

 concerns:
-check into why state seems to be taking two clicks to update ??
+FIXED: check into why state seems to be taking two clicks to update ??
+NEW: add loading icon while waiting
+     add degree symbols
+     add degree switching.

 ...
 set in heroku.... or git pages.